ebussola/OC-Statefull-Website/README.md

 ## The Ajax Flash Message

-Only use this component if your site use the [flash tag markup](https://octobercms.com/docs/markup/tag-flash)
+Only use this feature if your site use the [flash tag markup](https://octobercms.com/docs/markup/tag-flash)

 Because of your site is now statefull, you will need to check if there is any message to be delivered to user.
 This component do this job.